ahsuriya/PrjectHejer_Task/README.md

-# Customer Files Management System
+# Entity Images Management System

 A modern full-stack application for managing customer files, built with enterprise-grade architecture patterns and cutting-edge technologies.

+#### Planned Enhancements
+I have designed the EntityImage table in the database to support storing images for multiple entity types (e.g., customers, leads, etc.).
+Currently, I’ve implemented APIs only for customer image uploads, but the same service can be reused to build endpoints for other entities as well.

-## 🏗️ Architecture Overview
+## Architecture Overview

 ### Backend (.NET 8)